castorini/pygaggle/docs/experiments-wiki-corpora-fid.md

 > Izacard, Gautier, and Édouard Grave.
 [Leveraging Passage Retrieval with Generative Models for Open Domain Question Answering](https://aclanthology.org/2021.eacl-main.74/). _Proceedings of the 16th Conference of the European Chapter of the Association for Computational Linguistics: Main Volume_.
 2021.

- We have replicated FiD training with our Wikipedia corpus variants and incorporated the model into PyGaggle.
+ We have replicated FiD training with our Wikipedia corpus variants, enabling the reproduction of these results in PyGaggle.

 Our own efforts are described in the paper entitled:
 > "Pre-Processing Matters!
 Improved Wikipedia Corpora for Open-Domain Question Answering"